jmacglashan/decisions_and_dragons/content/about.md

 Reinforcement learning (RL) is an elegant problem definition for autonomous agents that learn from their own interactions with an environment.
 But the methods to solve this simple problem definition are not so simple.
 To solve this problem you must simultaneously tackle many subproblems that are all complex enough to warrant their own subfields in AI, such as perception, prediction, planning, and memory.

 Unlike other forms of machine learning, we cannot feed an algorithm a well curated dataset.
 An agent must form its own data from interactions.
 Even worse, this data is temporally correlated and does not explicitly include the correct response.
 The agent must reason about its data to determine the correct response and it must actively explore the environment to ensure it has good data coverage.
-If that wasn't hard enough, it must do all this even when the it doesn't have much data to go on.
+If that wasn't hard enough, it must do all this even when it doesn't have much data to go on.
 The world waits for no ~~man~~ agent, and it must make do with what it has.

 The RL problem is _hard_ and if you feel lost, you're not alone.